tpope/vim-fugitive/README.markdown

 Add `%{fugitive#statusline()}` to `'statusline'` to get an indicator with the current branch in (surprise!) your statusline.

-Oh, and of course there's `:Git` for running any arbitrary command.
+Last but not least, there's `:Git` for running any arbitrary command, and `Git!` to open the output of a command in a temp file.

 Screencasts
 -----------